scipy/scipy/doc/source/dev/contributor/devpy_test.rst

 Hypothesis' abilities to find counterexamples, select the ``nondeterministic`` profile by setting the environment variable ``SCIPY_HYPOTHESIS_PROFILE=nondeterministic`` before running the test suite.
+The number of examples that are run can be configured by editing the selected configuration, e.g. adding ``max_examples=100_000``.

 .. |pytest-cov| replace:: ``pytest-cov``
 .. _pytest-cov: https://pypi.org/project/pytest-cov/